-Drug Evaluation Committee 2017-23 Definition of "Discontinuation date/end date of clinical trial"
+Drug Evaluation Committee 2017-23 Definition of "clinical trial discontinuation date/termination date

 Related classification: Record keeping